-If you are looking for a city centre school with a solid British curriculum, international qualifications and a strong focus on global opportunities, then the British International School, Ho Chi Minh City (Secondary) ticks all the boxes.
-Located in District 2, BIS HCMC Secondary follows a modified English National Curriculum from Years 7 to 10, then offers IGCSEs from Year 10 and the International Baccalaureate Diploma Programme (IBDP) from Year 12.
+If you are looking for a city centre school with a solid British curriculum, international qualifications, and a strong focus on global opportunities, then the British International School, Ho Chi Minh City (Secondary) ticks all the boxes.
+Located in District 2, BIS HCMC Secondary follows a modified National Curriculum for England from Years 7 to 10, then offers IGCSEs from Year 10, and the International Baccalaureate Diploma Programme (IBDP) from Year 12.

 The BIS HCMC Secondary campus is part of the much larger BIS family of schools.
 BIS has a primary campus and an early years and infant campus, both also in District 2.
 The BIS group also includes two British Vietnamese International Schools (BVIS), with campuses in Ho Chi Minh City and Hanoi.

 Since opening in 1997 as a small pre-school, the BIS group has grown rapidly to admit around 2,100 students from more than 50 countries across its three campuses.
 Rated as an “outstanding school” in its British Schools Overseas (BSO) inspection, BIS has a strong academic record in IGCSEs and the IBDP.